fbpx

 Red Turning Angle availability,

-Trident Realms – Shark Attack Faction
+Trident Realms – Swarm Faction

 The Trident Realms are a faction like none other.
 It makes the faction difficult to put in perspective.
 For starters the Trident Realms ‘ships’ does not have ANY broadside nor rear Weapon Positions and instead pack a lot of firepower up front.
 This means they cannot profit from Raking Fire, but also that they can focus all their efforts at moving towards enemy fleet and shoot all their weaponry at the same time.